-If you have noticed that your child has a habit of snoring, we encourage you to come visit Morton Aesthetic and Implant Dentistry for a consultation with our dentists.
+If you have noticed that your child has a habit of snoring, we encourage you to come visit Morton Aesthetic and Implant Dentistry for a consultation with our dentist.
 Snoring for a child could indicate an issue in their facial development, such as a tall palate and narrow arch or problems with the sinuses.
 If these problems are not corrected, sleep apnea could negatively affect your child’s facial development and deteriorate their mouth over time.

 Dr. Morton can examine your child’s palate to detect any relation to your child’s snoring.
-Dr. Morton and Dr. Montes also work with an EMT to treat sleep apnea in children, especially between the ages of 4 and 6.
+Dr. Morton and our team also work with an EMT to treat sleep apnea in children, especially between the ages of 4 and 6.
 An EMT can evaluate your child’s sinuses to determine if they will affect your child’s oral health and development.
 Early treatment is the key to preserving your child’s smile and preventing harmful conditions such as bruxism, TMD, and chronic snoring.

 To learn more about your and your family’s options for sleep apnea treatment in Marietta, Georgia, please contact our office at 770-973-0141 today.